Equality, Diversity, and Inclusion

 EDI Initiatives

-Three-quarters (75%) of organizations have invested resources into EDI initiatives, up from 66% in our previous survey.
+Over two-thirds (67% ) of organizations have invested resources into EDI initiatives, down from 75% in our previous survey.

 What are organizations' top EDI priorities?